 Children already in the home: Caleb is a biological son who is five years old.
 He loves to play with Legos, Play-doh, dirt, and cars.
 He loves to read books and watch movies.
 Caleb is an extroverted kid and loves being around people, especially his friends and cousins.
 He is generally happy, passionate, and laughing.

 Occupations: Steven is the solo pastor in our church.
-Kayleen stays at home and coaches elementary/high school volleyball.
+Kayleen is a stay at home mom.

 Education: Steve has a bachelor’s degree in Christian Ministry and a master’s degree in Christian Ministry with a Rural Ministry emphasis.
 Kayleen has a bachelor’s degree in Business and Psychology